Pragdealist

 I've spent three decades living and leading through continuous technological and social change, it taught me one essential lesson: you either affect change, or you are affected by it.

-That conviction became the seed of Seeker's Mindset and the philosophy at its center—what I now call Pragdealism.
-My aim isn't to predict what comes next, but to offer a framework for orientation—a way to meet change with clarity and intention.
+That conviction became the seed of Seeker's Mindset and the philosophy at its center—what I now call pragdealism.
+My aim isn't to predict what comes next, but to offer a framework for orientation—a way to meet change with clarity and intention, and to become someone rather than something.

 It's for anyone who senses the old maps no longer fit the world they're navigating, and is ready to draw new ones.